Danny7226/LearningSummary/systemdesign/README.md

       * How to ensure data security
       * How to make it extensible for data model change in the future
       * Where to run and how much (cloud vs on-premises)
-    * Sql, strong consistency, easy transaction
+    * Sql, ACID transaction, analytics, data warehousing

       ![](https://github.com/Danny7226/LearningSummary/blob/main/systemdesign/assets/Sql.png)
       * Geographically read replicas for availability and partition tolerant
       * Sharding partition for scalability
       * Shard proxy for performance
       * proxy cluster router to maintain health check, serves as mediator and request router
-    * NoSql (architecture are examples, not all NoSql are the same)
+    * NoSql, easy read/write scaled (architecture are examples, not all NoSql are the same)

       ![](https://github.com/Danny7226/LearningSummary/blob/main/systemdesign/assets/NoSql.png)
       * Data nodes are treated equal and check heartbreak with no more than 3 and propagate (gossip protocol)